2021 Metro Manila Film Festival: Box office gross

 No official figures have been released.
-MMFF spokesperson Noel Ferrer dispute claims that the 2021 MMFF has underperformed box office due to controversy by the delaying of big blockbusters with Spider-Man: No Way Home and some child-friendly films citing that the opening day of 2021 MMFF earned a third of the total box office gross of the online 2020 MMFF edition.
+MMFF spokesperson Noel Ferrer dispute claims that the 2021 MMFF has underperformed box office due to rise of COVID-19, the limit of age, the controversy by the delaying of big blockbusters with Spider-Man: No Way Home, the lackluster of strategy, the higher price ticket, and looking for child-friendly films citing that the opening day of 2021 MMFF earned a third of the total box office gross of the online 2020 MMFF edition.
 He claimed that the film festival entries were able to surpass the Philippine domestic gross of Hollywood films such as Eternals and the No Time to Die.
 By December 29, Ferrer said that the box office gross of the 2021 MMFF has already surpassed the earnings of the previous edition.
 Ferrer stated the earnings of the 2020 MMFF to be less than ₱50 million.